Aliases for H2AFV Gene

 GeneCards Summary for H2AFV Gene

-H2AFV (H2A Histone Family, Member V) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening.
+H2AFV (H2A Histone Family Member V) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is H2AFZ.